dynawo/IEC-WECC-GenericModels-Comparison/README.md

 ## Test cases description

-The repository now contains the following test cases enabling to show the equivalences between both models and to highlight their structural differences:
+The repository currently contains the following test cases enabling to show the equivalences between both models and to highlight their structural differences:

 ### Equivalent behaviors